Yemen’s Houthis hit US-owned ship in missile attack, US military says

 The Yemeni rebel group has claimed responsibility for the attack.

-“All American and British ships and warships involved in the aggression against our country are considered hostile targets,” military spokesperson Yahya Saree said, before adding that no future American or British attack on Yemen would go “unpunished”.
+“All American and British ships and warships involved in the aggression against our country are considered hostile targets,” military spokesperson Yahya Saree said.

+He said that no future US or British attack on Yemen would go “unpunished”.

 Earlier, the United Kingdom Maritime Trade Operations (UKMTO) agency said that a vessel was hit from above by a missile 95 nautical miles southeast of Aden, without identifying the vessel.